zend-server-extensions/Z-Ray-Documentation/DataDisplay.md

 Parameter | Description
 ------------ | -------------
-display | whether to display the panel or not logo | the filename of the logo (relative to the extension root) menuTitle | the panel's menu title (the bottom one) panelTitle | the panel's content panel (inside the opened panel)
+display | whether to display the panel or not alwaysShow | true in order to show the panel even if the extension wasn't used in the current request logo | the filename of the logo (relative to the extension root) menuTitle | the panel's menu title (the bottom one) panelTitle | the panel's content panel (inside the opened panel)